-Now, before you say it, I know.
-You’re reading this with a slightly egregious look on your face because, after all, it’s easy to install Steam on Ubuntu, right?
+Now, there’s a good chance you’re reading this post with an egregious look on your face because, after all, it’s easy to install Steam on Ubuntu, right?

-Perhaps not as easy as it could be.
+Well, perhaps not as easy as it could be!

 You asked for this guide

-For the purposes of this guide I’m going to assume two things: 1) you’re already running Ubuntu 16.04 (Unity), and 2) you have a device capable of running Steam and/or meets the Steam for Linux system requirements.
+For the purposes of this guide I assume two things: 1) you already run Ubuntu, and 2) your device is capable of running Steam and/or meets the Steam for Linux system requirements.